laurencer/parquet-mr-bug/README.md

 whereas Parquet-MR will always apply UTF-8 encoding (treating binary fields as though they are UTF-8 encoded strings).
 This causes data corruption.

+The Thrift struct that is encoded can be found in [src/main/thrift/TestStruct.thrift](src/main/thrift/TestStruct.thrift).

 An example of Thrift performing correctly can be found in [src/main/scala/com/rouesnel/parquetmr/bug/ThriftExample.scala](src/main/scala/com/rouesnel/parquetmr/bug/ThriftExample.scala).

 An example of Parquet performing badly can be found in [src/main/scala/com/rouesnel/parquetmr/bug/ParquetExample.scala](src/main/scala/com/rouesnel/parquetmr/bug/ParquetExample.scala).